-The Amigo is a portable desktop video magnifier that enlarges and enhances text and images to enable low vision users to more easily see them.
+The Amigo is a portable desktop video magnifier that enlarges text and images to enable low vision users to more easily see them.

 The electronic device is manufactured by Enhanced Vision, which also makes the Pebble, a similar, though smaller handheld, and the Transformer, a portable machine for desktop and distance viewing.
 Both are closed circuit televisions (CCTV), referring to their use of cameras to capture images.

 The Amigo has a high-resolution screen, five magnification levels from 3.5x to 14x, and a "freeze frame" feature for capturing temporary images of what's being magnified.
 The unit fits in a coat pocket, weighs about 24 ounces, and runs on AC or battery power.